nilsteampassnet/teampass_doc/docs/features/feat-custf.md

 # Definition

-`Custom Fields` is a feature permitting to define your own fields.
+`Custom Fields` is a feature that permits you to define your own fields.
 With the high level of customization, you  can define the exact configuration that fits your needs.

 The `Custom Fields` are created inside `Custom Category` which are associated to Folders.